terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 For more information about the permissions that are required and the resources that are created, see the organization bootstrap module [documentation.](https://github.com/terraform-google-modules/terraform-google-bootstrap)

+### Troubleshooting

+Please refer to [troubleshooting](../docs/TROUBLESHOOTING.md) if you run into issues during this step.

 ## Deploying with Jenkins